razi-rais/blockchain-workshop/tokens/ReadME.md

 <img src="https://github.com/razi-rais/blockchain-workshop/blob/master/images/tokens-1.png">

     Note: ```AllinOne.sol``` file contains all the required contracts that MyToken depends upon.
-The ```MyToken``` contract leverages heavily on [OpenZepppelin](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/v1.2.0/contracts/token) which are all flatten into single file for convinence.
+The ```MyToken``` contract leverage [OpenZepppelin](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/v1.2.0/contracts/token) token contracts heavily, which are all flatten into a single file for convinence.
 Also, Remix ```import``` feature is not consistent while working with contracts located on git.